kalafut/kalafut.net/site/content/posts/living-under-the-thunderbolt-t1000.md

 I don't know what the new one sounds like.

 The sound really was the stuff of nightmares—my nightmares!
 Tornado threats loomed large in my youth, and on multiple occasions I ended up driving through their aftermath ([Barneveld](https://en.wikipedia.org/wiki/Tornado_outbreak_of_June_7%E2%80%938,_1984), [Plainfield](https://en.wikipedia.org/wiki/1990_Plainfield_tornado)).
 For a while I had recurring tornado nightmares, and this siren always featured promimently.
-This makes sense since they'd run siren tests every month (oh, its *that* Tuesday), and [apparently still do](https://www.naperville.il.us/services/naperville-fire-department/emergency-preparedness/be-informed/outdoor-warning-siren-system/).
+This makes sense since they'd run siren tests every month (oh, it's *that* Tuesday), and [apparently still do](https://www.naperville.il.us/services/naperville-fire-department/emergency-preparedness/be-informed/outdoor-warning-siren-system/).

 Now that I've really sold it, if you'd like to experience the Thunderbolt yourself, the internet has you covered with an extremely good recording: